|The US Model in EViews 7: July 31, 2014|

 The following discussion assumes that you know EViews 7.
 If not, you should learn EViews first before trying to get the model working in it.

-Eviews handles the use of 2SLS with autoregressive errors somewhat differently than does the FP program, and so some of the estimates using Eviews differ slightly those using the FP program.
-Eviews sometimes adds instruments from the ones specified, which FP does not.
+EViews handles the use of 2SLS with autoregressive errors somewhat differently than does the FP program, and so some of the estimates using EViews differ slightly those using the FP program.
+EViews sometimes adds instruments from the ones specified, which FP does not.
 If the ALT2SLS option is used in the FP program (see page 61 of the User's Guide), which is used for the estimation of the US model, then extra instruments do not have to be added to insure consistency.
-The largest differences in coefficient estimates occur for equation 11.
-You will thus not exactly duplicate the US model forecast in Eviews if you use the Eviews estimates, but the results are close.
+The largest differences in coefficient estimates occur for equations 11 and 26.
+You will thus not exactly duplicate the US model forecast in EViews if you use the EViews estimates, but the results are close.

 This should be enough to get you started.
 If you want to modify the model in bigger ways than are allowed on this site and/or want to estimate the model, EViews allows you to do this.

 NOTE: This site receives no money from EViews; we are simply making the US model datasets available for those who are interested.